madfordmac/scripts/README.md

 iptables rule before a likely pattern for your SSH allow filter.
 Customize
 $PATTERN at the top of the file for the rule you'd like to precede.
 May require installing the ipset tools for your distro.

+## reboot-checker (.service, .timer)
+Want to know when your system reboots?
+This set of systemd units will send root an email when the server reboots.
+Useful for remote systems.